MicrosoftDocs/windows-insider/wip/at-work/Get-started-wip-at-work.md

 ms.service: WIP-at-work
 ms.tgt_pltfrm: na
 ms.devlang: na
-ms.topic: landing-page
 ms.date: 04/10/2018
 ms.author: dawn.wood
 ---

-# Getting started with Windows Insider Program for Server
+# Getting started with the Windows Insider Program for Server
+There are three steps to get you set up with the Windows Insider Program for Server: register as a Windows Server Insider, install a build, and engage by providing feedback via the Feedback Hub or Windows Server Insiders Tech Community.

+All of these steps are outlined at [Getting started with Server](https://insider.windows.com/en-us/for-business-getting-started-server/).